MurrellGroup/lineages/README.md

-# SARS-CoV-2 Lineage Competition (2025-09-21)
+# SARS-CoV-2 Lineage Competition (2025-12-07)

 Results from a model of global SARS-CoV-2 lineage competition

-Estimates of multiplicative growth advantage (per week) for lineages are provided, both relative to the basal BA.2, and to the recently-dominant LP.8.1.1.
+Estimates of multiplicative growth advantage (per week) for lineages are provided, both relative to the basal BA.2, and to the recently-dominant XFG.

 ## Advantage Estimates